Zmc18-Robotics/TESLA-COIL/README.md

 # TESLA-COIL
 One of my biggest electronics art / creations

 - Remember to use gloves, because this is about electricity!
+Make sure you are safety from the High Voltage

 Here the picture :
 ![WhatsApp Image 2025-11-07 at 00 41 16](https://github.com/user-attachments/assets/aac48e96-da7d-44ef-bf76-dd74922c2a11)